Kyiv Diary: European leaders bear witness to war's horror - NewsBreak

 Kyiv Diary: European leaders bear witness to war's horror

-KYIV, Ukraine — (AP) — Before the ceremony and the serious meetings about war, the European leaders witnessed the devastation wrought by Russia.
+Before the pomp, the ceremony and the serious meetings about war, the three European leaders witnessed the devastation wrought by Russia .
 A must.
 To understand Ukraine's fight for survival, they had to see it themselves, with their own eyes.

 The blown up buildings.
 The smashed cars.
 And a message of hope spray-painted on a damaged building despite mounting Ukrainian deaths.